 It snowed in northern Wisconsin recently.
 A bit unusual for mid-May, but not entirely unheard of.
 I couldn’t help thinking those snowflakes, swirling in the chilly air, were dancing in tribute to yet another fallen artist.
 Isao Tomita was a Moog synthesizer virtuoso who died at the age of 84 on May 11, 2016.
 Forty-two years ago I was introduced to what became his most famous work.

-Snowflakes Are Dancing was an album of Claude Debussy’s “tone paintings” as interpreted by Tomita on the Moog.
+Snowflakes Are Dancing was an album of Claude Debussy’s “tone paintings” interpreted by Tomita on the Moog.
 It wasn’t the first album of electronic music I’d heard.
 Just before graduating high school, I was flipping through the “Psychedelic” bin in the record section of a local department store one day, searching for some unconventional music.
-(I was already a fan of Frank Zappa and the Mothers of Invention.)
+(I was already a fan of the Mothers of Invention.)
 A shiny, silver cover bearing the title Silver Apples grabbed my attention.
 It was recorded by a duo bearing that name and has since been cited as the first collection of experimental electronic music.

-I plunked down a couple of bucks and brought it home for a trial listen.
+I plunked down a couple bucks and brought it home for a trial listen.
 At first I didn’t care much for the pulsating, sometimes discordant, driving beat of synthesized sounds.
 Nonetheless, I continued to play it occasionally just to hear something different.
 Until my freshman year in college.
 It was then the album was sold along with some others in what would be the first of several record purges over the next few years.
-How I regretted purging some of those albums is a story for another time.
+How much I regret purging some of those albums is a story for another time.

 Most of my college listening (and occasional performing) involved serious folk-rock music, much of which carried with it a message of protest.
 But a spark of interest in the strange and exotic sound of electronica was rekindled after college, fueled in part by movie soundtracks like A Clockwork Orange.
 The film featured works performed on the Moog synthesizer by Walter Carlos.
 (Later he became Wendy Carlos.)
 Carlos had already gained notoriety with his 1968 Grammy-winning album, Switched On Bach, a collection of music by Johann Sebastian Bach played on the Moog.
 He composed the electronic music for A Clockwork Orange three years later.